DogEggz01/ChaoticWind/README.md

   - Trade wind disable option will overide border expander's trade wind, so it could be toggle on/off.
 Direction Chaos will apply to synthetic latitude regions.

-GIF attached is setting all value to extreme(shortest timer, biggest Direction chaos and larpspeed)

 This mod doesn't modify base wind magitude, gust modifier and storm